chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

      </tr>
 </table>

-We were supported by **Elias**, who developed a pipeline that converts conceptual semantic diagrams from draw.io into semantic paths as XML files for WissKI Pathbuilder.

-This allows us to generate application profiles automatically and keep the underlying ontology consistent.
+We were supported by **Elias**.

  <table>
   <tr>
     <td><img src="../assets/elias.png" alt="WissKI Architektur" width="100%"></td>
   </tr>
 </table>

+Elias developed a pipeline that converts conceptual semantic diagrams from draw.io into semantic paths as XML files for WissKI Pathbuilder.

+This allows us to generate application profiles automatically and keep the underlying ontology consistent.

 ## Objectives